kubermatic/kubermatic/docs/proposals/container-registry-credentials-per-usercluster.md

 #### Refactoring potential

-The general funtionality of the user registry credentials agent is very similar to the SSH key
+The general functionality of the user registry credentials agent is very similar to the SSH key
 agent: They watch some kubernetes resource and local files and have a reconciliation process that makes sure the content of the local files always match the content of the resources.